Joe Barry Carroll: 1987–1988

 After his last full season with the Warriors in 1986–87, his production began to decline.
 In December 1987, he was traded with Sleepy Floyd to the Houston Rockets for Ralph Sampson and Steve Harris to play under head coach Bill Fitch.
 Carroll averaged just 12.7 points during that season, after averaging 20 or more in the previous four.
 He helped lead the Rockets to an NBA Playoff appearance, where the team lost to the Dallas Mavericks in the first round.

 Later career

 1988–1991

-Carroll was traded to the New Jersey Nets for the 1988–89 season, where he averaged 14.1 points a game and shot 80 percent from the free throw line.
+Carroll was traded to the New Jersey Nets for the 1988–89 season alongside Lester Conner for Tony Brown, Lorenzo Romar, Tim McCormick and Frank Johnson.
+In New Jersey, Carroll averaged 14.1 points a game and shot 80 percent from the free throw line.
 He was traded in the middle of the 1989–90 season to the Denver Nuggets for Michael Cutright on February 21, 1990, where he averaged 10 points a game and appeared in the first round of the 1990 NBA Playoffs, losing to the San Antonio Spurs.
 Joe Barry Carroll played his last NBA season for the Phoenix Suns.
 Only playing in 11 games and averaging 3.4 points, he shot a career high .917 from the line.